top of page

 Veronese’s contract stipulated as many figures as possible, so he filled it in with a Who’s Who of Late Renaissance Europe: Emperor Charles V, Francis 1 of France, Eleanor of Austria, Mary 1 of England, and Suleiman the Magnificent, ruler of the Ottoman Empire.
 Fellow Venetian painters Titian, Tintoretto are musicians playing the violone and viola, while Veronese himself, dressed all in white, plays the viola.
 Amidst all the figures, look for children playing, dogs looking for scraps, and servants pouring pitchers of wine.
 Even back then, Venetian glass was famous—you can see glass balls almost floating like bubbles, strewn around the attendants.
 This painting too was taken back to France by Napoleon’s army (maybe that is why he is still such a hero to France—where would the Louvre be without him?).

 Veronese was master of the grand gesture: glancing around the room as you continue to wait for the Mona Lisa, you’ll see Christ at Emmaus, where once again, Christ is surrounded by throngs of people, including children, puppies, and even a lop-eared rabbit!
-Even He seems to be wondering at the crowd of people surrounding him.
-Christ at Emmaus, Veronese
+Even He seems to be wondering at the crowd of people surrounding him!
+Christ at Emmaus, Veronese 1559-60

 Directly behind the Mona Lisa are other Venetians that followed in Da Vinci’s footsteps.
 Pastoral Concert by Giorgione is one of the first to show female nudes in a contemporary setting.
 One sits languidly with a flute in her hand as another young girl draws water from a well, all while a musician plays.
 Giorgione was the first to specialize in fetes champetres (“parties in the country”) like this.